Category Archives: Christian Epistemology

 Therefore when referring to the scripture, it is always wrong to be liberal, and always right to be a conservative.
 However, with governments, this get complicated because their starting points are often mixed and or unclear.
 Since the Western world was so heavily influenced by Christianity, and the much modern liberal movement (for the last 100 years) is about liberating Christianity from the government, homes and culture, we will broadly define the terms from this point, although there is more to it.

 Thus any philosophy of government that liberates from biblical principles is “liberal,” “left,” and any attempts (as imperfect as they are) to stay with biblical ones are conservative or right.
-Thus, Nazism and Communism are both far left or liberal governments, for both heavily liberate from Biblical ultimate questions.
+Thus, Nazism and Communism are both far left or liberal governments, for both heavily liberate from the Biblical and its worldview.

 Let us go over the basics of these government’s ultimate questions.